-Take a 30min block and divide it into 6 lots of 5 min units
+A 30min block and divide it into 6 lots of 5 min units

 For each of the 5 minute units, divide that into a walk and jog component.
 The stages are as follows:

-This programme is employed with a day of active rest in between the jogging days, where floor-based exercises and alternate exercises such as biking/swimming is used.
+Programme is employed with a day of active rest in between the jogging days, where floor-based exercises and alternate exercises such as biking/swimming is used.
 2 runs of each stage must be completed prior to progression to the next level.
 I personally used this programme to return myself to running capacity after my ACL surgery.

 Once 30 mins of jogging is reached, then increase in speed/intensity can be introduced at a shorter time (e.g. 15 mins) and gradually increased weekly (e.g. 5 mins)